Beverly Hills Cop (franchise): Beverly Hills Cop (1984)

-Axel Foley (Eddie Murphy) is introduced as a Detroit cop who, after the murder of his best friend, travels to California to investigate and track down the killer(s), whom he believes operates an art dealership as a cover in Beverly Hills.
+Axel Foley (Eddie Murphy) is introduced as a Detroit cop who, after the murder of his best friend, travels to California to investigate and track down the killer(s), who he believes operates an art dealership as a cover in Beverly Hills.
 He teams up with two reluctant detectives from the Beverly Hills Police Department, Billy Rosewood (Judge Reinhold) and John Taggart (John Ashton), who were ordered to keep a watch on him, especially after seeing Foley's differing approach to police work, tactics considered unacceptable by the chief of police.

 Beverly Hills Cop II (1987)

 Axel returns to Beverly Hills, after finding out that Captain Andrew Bogomil (Ronny Cox) was shot.
 He once again teams up with Rosewood and Taggart, who, reluctantly and against incompetent and verbally abusive Police Chief Harold Lutz's (Allen Garfield) orders, assist Foley to find the person responsible for Bogomil's shooting.
-Axel, Rosewood and Taggart discover that the alphabet crimes, a series of felonies (robberies and Bogomil's shooting) that have been going on in the area, are masterminded by weapons kingpin Maxwell Dent (Jürgen Prochnow).
+Axel, Rosewood, and Taggart discover that the alphabet crimes, a series of felonies (robberies and Bogomil's shooting) that have been perpetrated in the area, are masterminded by weapons kingpin Maxwell Dent (Jürgen Prochnow).
 With this information, the trio set out to find Dent and his lover, Karla Fry (Brigitte Nielsen).

 Beverly Hills Cop III (1994)

 Axel returns to Beverly Hills once again.
-During an assignment, his boss, Inspector Todd (Gil Hill) is killed, and certain evidence points towards an amusement park called "Wonderworld".
-Upon arriving in Beverly Hills, Axel looks up Rosewood, who has attained the title of DDOJSIOC (Deputy Director of Joint Special Inter Operational Command).
+During an assignment, his boss, Inspector Todd (Gil Hill) is killed, and certain evidence points towards an amusement park called "Wonder World".
+Upon arriving in Beverly Hills, Axel looks up Rosewood, who has attained the title of DDO-JSIOC (deputy director of Joint Special Interdepartmental Operational Command).
 Taggart has retired and a new detective, Jon Flint (Hector Elizondo), serves as Rosewood's new partner.